DFE-Digital/register-trainee-teachers/app/views/api_docs/pages/home.md

 Providers can use the API for:

-- Looking up a trainee record in Register and returning details about that trainee.
+- looking up a trainee record in Register and returning details about that trainee.
-- Retrieving a list of trainee records in Register for a given academic year.
+- retrieving a list of trainee records in Register for a given academic year.
-- Creating new trainee records.
+- creating new trainee records.
-- Updating individual trainee records.
+- updating individual trainee records.
-- Withdrawing and deferring a trainee.
+- withdrawing and deferring a trainee.
-- Looking up reference data such as country code, school URNs etc.

 # How do I connect to this API?